I have about 30 types of isopods. Here is brief profile of each:

 Armadillidium granulatum is one of the largest species of Armadillidium available in the hobby.
+Like others in this genus, it can roll into a ball to protect itself.
 It commonly has attractive yellowish markings on its carapace, similar to those that some A. vulgare have, but moreso.
 The texture of this isopod’s carapace is a little coarser and more matte than the shiny A. vulgare.
 This is a relatively new isopod for me.

 Armadillidium klugii.
 ‘Montenegro’ (Clown Isopod)

 This is easily one of the most colorful isopods in the hobby.
 The vivid red-orange skirts and white and/or yellow spots have to be seen in person to be believed!
 Like other Armadillidium species, A. klugii prefers good ventilation, and A. klugii likes things on the dry side, although a moist hide is a necessity.
 This species is said to be very prolific at warm temperatures, and I do notice faster reproduction during the summer.
 This species also seems to appreciate more protein than some other isopods.
 This is not the easiest isopod to care for.
 I have experienced a few die-offs from time to time.

 This peachy morph of A. nasatum is slightly smaller than A. vulgare.
 Its coloration is somewhat variable, some are quite a light peach color, while others are richer.
 Occasionally, a grayish wild-type even shows up.
 This species likes good ventilation, and needs a moist area to retreat to.
 It will congregate in large numbers under cork bark flats.
 This species is on the prolific side for Armadillidium, and has a hearty appetite.